 Contractures can occur in different parts of your body, such as:

-- Skin: Skin may contract where it has been scarred a burn or from past surgery.
+- Skin.
+Skin may contract where it has been scarred from an injury, burn, or past surgery.
 This will limit your ability to move that part of your body.

 Symptoms of contracture deformity